IBM/SpectrumScaleAutomation/README.md

 As with all other components it must be installed in the defined directory on all nodes.

 The check_spectrumarchive script can also be configured to send custom events to the Spectrum Scale monitoring framework.
 If events are enabled with check_spectrumarchive then both components (launcher and check_spectrumarchive) will send events.

+All output is written to STDOUT which the launcher redirects to a log file named `var/log/automation/check_timestamp.log`.

 Return codes: